andreaDiClaudio/Football_Tables/MARKME.md

     (string Name, int ChampionsLeague, int EuropeLeague, int UpperLeague, int LowerLeague, List<Team>) league = ("values[0], Int32.Parse(values[1]), Int32.Parse(values[2]), Int32.Parse(values[3]), Int32.Parse(values[4]), new List<Team> {}");

 # Exceptions
 We used exceptions on our project to notify the user when something went wrong.
 We made sure to also print a meaningful explanation of the problem to make it more clear.
-For example, on lines 81, 104, 124.
-All those exceptions are thrown and caught on the Main method in try-catch blocks of code, stopping the Project to continue.
-[WAITING]
+For example, on lines 84, 108, 129, etc. All those exceptions are thrown and caught on the Main method in try-catch blocks of code, stopping the Project to continue.

 # Attributes and DataValidation
 We have not used Attributes or Data Validation on our Project.